U11 - Players born January 1st, 2009 - December 31st 2010

 The best qualities of a coach for this stage of player are

 Only registered team officials and players are allowed on the field, benching area, change rooms or in the hallways.
 Parents not volunteering, will be able to enjoy the games from the stands only.
 All team officials from U9 to U19 are required to have an SPDSA ID Card.
-Cards are valid for a maximum of 3 years and are the responsibility of the card holder.
+Cards are valid for a minimum of 3 years and are the responsibility of the card holder.
 A $20 fee will be charged for replacement of lost cards.
 Coaches/Managers without a card will not be allowed on the field or benching area during games.
 Please ensure you contact the SPDSA office, Monday - Friday, 9:00am - 5:00pm about ID Cards.
-For teams playing in EMSA either a EMSA card or SPDSA card is required.
 There is no grace period for ID cards.

 The SPDSA is committed to providing a fair and equally balanced recreational league for all participants.
 Each year we get an increasing number of requests for player placements due to various reasons.
 This has put an enormous number of tasks on our volunteers and staff.
 Some of these requests put an imbalance in teams and some lopsided scores in games, which does not help anyone.
 The Community League is for development, fun and of course competition, but to have fun and have games we need teams, and if players experience unpleasant conditions they do not want to come back.